adefgreen98/NLU2021-Assignment2/README.md

 Moreover, the .ipynb file requires the presence of `conll.py` inside the same folder, so that it can import the `evaluate()` function for Exercises 2 & 3.

+**Note on Seaborn**: to have a better view of Exercise 2 results, an histogram is plot using Seaborn library.
+This is best viewed in Jupyter or Google Colaboratory, and so it has not been tested for local execution; it should not cause any issue (other than missing the histogram plot).

 ### Execution time
 Due uniquely to SpaCy parsing method, which takes the great majority of execution time, a single run of this project requires around **1.30 - 2 minutes** to be completed.